-We look forward to this new journey together.
-Please contact the office for an application form for Teen Pod Forest School.
+Please contact the office for an application form for Teen Forest School

-Created for home learner teens wanting a gently structured learning experience rooted in the natural world, Teen Pod is now going into its 3rd year.
-This 10 month, 2 days a week, module-based program weaves guided learning, social time, and land based experiences together.
-Teen Pod is designed for youth who appreciate small groups (10 max), and the mentorship of dedicated and diverse leaders.
-This program will foster deep connections with self and others, while also exposing participants to new and familiar learning opportunities.
+Created for home-learner teens wanting a gently structured learning experience rooted in the natural world, this 10-month program weaves guided learning, social time, and land-based experiences together.
+Teen Pod is designed for youth who appreciate small groups and the mentorship of dedicated and diverse leaders.
+This program will foster deep connections with self and others while also exposing participants to new and familiar learning opportunities.

 Previous years modules have included:

-- Horse Academy (facilitated by a Equine Facilitated Wellness practitioner with our herd of 6 horses)
+- Equine Learning (facilitated by an Equine Facilitated Wellness practitioner with our herd of 7 horses)

-- Games School (lead by a successful DND Kickstarter campaign author)
+- Table Top Games (lead by a successful DND Kickstarter campaign author)

 - Culinary Arts